dune73/nginx-modsec-crs/tutorial-6/README.md

 If ModSecurity is being used for multiple services, eventually some shared rules will be used.
 These are self-written rules configured for each of their own instances.
 We put these in the 80,000 to 99,999 range.
 For the other service-specific rules it often plays a role as to whether they are defined before or after the core rules.
 For logical reasons, we therefore divide the remaining space into two sections: 10,000 to 49,999 for service-specific rules before the core rules and 50,000 to 79,999 after the core rules.
 Although we won’t yet be embedding the core rules in this tutorial, we will be preparing for them.
 It bears mentioning that the rule ID has nothing to do with the order of the execution of the rules.

-This brings us to the first rules.
-We start off with a block of performance data.
-There are not yet any security-related rules, but the definition of information for the path of the request within ModSecurity.
-We use the _SecAction_ directive.
-A _SecAction_ is always performed without condition.
-A comma separated list with instructions follows as parameters.
-We initially define the rule ID, then the phase in which the rule is to run (1 to 5).
-We do no wish to have an entry in the server’s error log (_nolog_).
-Furthermore, we let the request _pass_ and set multiple internal variables: We define a timestamp for each ModSecurity phase.
-As it were, an intermediate time within the request when starting each individual phase.
-This is done by using the clock running in the form of the _Duration_ variables which begin ticking in microseconds at the start of the request.

-The rule with ID 90005 is commented out.
-We can enable it in order to set the Apache *write_perflog* environment variable.
-Once we do that the performance log defined in the Apache section will be written.
-This rule is no longer defined as _SecAction_, but as _SecRule_.
-A preceding condition is added to the rule instruction here.
-In our case we inspect *REQUEST_FILENAME* with respect to the beginning of the string.
-If the string begins with _/_, then the subsequent instructions including setting the environment variables should be performed.
-Of course, every valid request URI begins with the _/_ character.
-But if we only want to enable the log for specific paths (e.g. _/login_), we are then prepared for this and only need to modify the path.

-So much for this performance part.
-Now come the rules proposed by the *ModSecurity* project in the sample configuration file.
+We start with the rules proposed by the *ModSecurity* project in the sample configuration file.
 They have rule IDs starting at 200,000 and are not very numerous.
 The first rule inspects the _request headers Content-Type_.
 The rule applies when these headers match the text _text/xml_.
 It is evaluated in phase 1.
 After the phase comes the _t:none_ instruction.
 This means _transformation: none_.
 We do not want to transform the parameters of the request prior to processing this rule.
 Following _t:none_ a transformation with the self-explanatory name _t:lowercase_ is applied to the text.
 Using _t:none_ we delete all predefined default transformations if need be and then execute _t:lowercase_.
 This means that we will be touching _text/xml_, _Text/Xml_, _TEXT/XML_ and all other combinations in the _Content-Type_ header.
 If this rule applies, then we perform a _control action_ at the very end of the line: We choose _XML_ as the processor of the _request body_.
 There is one detail still to be explained: The preceding commented out rule introduced the operator _@beginsWith_.
 By contrast, no operator is designated here. _Default-Operator @rx_ is applied.
 This is an operator for regular expressions (_regex_).
 As expected, _beginsWith_ is a very fast operator while working with regular expressions is cumbersome and slow.

 The next rule is an almost exact copy of this rule.
 It uses the same mechanism to apply the JSON request body processor to the request body.
 This allows us access to the individual parameters inside the post payload.